james-cole/manifold-lab/content/authors/francesca_biondo/_index.md

 education:
   courses:
   - course: PhD in Cognitive Neuroscience
+   institution: University of Cambridge
-   institution: University of Cambridge (MRC Cognition and Brain Sciences Unit)
+ # institution: University of Cambridge (MRC Cognition and Brain Sciences Unit)
    year: 2018
 #  - course: MSc in Neuroscience and Neuropsychology
 #   institution: Birkbeck College and University College London